Cworm80/Replacing-Motherboard/README.md

 7. Screen Connector
 8. Heat pipes <br>
 <img>![Picture5](https://github.com/Cworm80/Replacing-Motherboard/assets/161678144/3061c414-ad8a-4d00-a49c-46c0902e21ef)<img>
-9. GPU GTX 9550
+10. GPU GTX 9550
-10. CPU core i5 6300HQ with 4 cores
+11. CPU core i5 6300HQ with 4 cores</b>

 You also want to change the thermal paste and just clean it with 70% isopropyl alcohol, to make there is no residue left then you can go to BestBuy or any other retail store.

-You can look can look up this information about this mother board Intel® Core™ i5-6300HQ Processor Now we can install the new motherboard on our laptop.
+You can look can look up this information about this mother board <b>Intel® Core™ i5-6300HQ Processor </b>
+Now we can install the new motherboard on our laptop.
 I bought it on eBay for like 70$ without the GPU.

 If want to buy one with the GPU it is going to be a little bit more expensive, depending on what type of task you are going to be using this computer for, like gaming or video editing or if you are running a program that is using a lot or resource.